Digital Health Works Insights

 Practical takeaway

 Digital health reimbursement strategy should sit inside the broader commercialization plan.
-It should connect coding, coverage, workflow, budget ownership, procurement, and proof.
+It should connect coding, coverage, workflow, budget ownership, procurement, pricing, and proof.

 Read this article on Digital Health Works